molcikas/photon/README.md

     .fetchById(2);
 ```

-If you have a long-running transaction with aggregates falling out of scope and being garbage collected, you have Photon clear the tracked state to optimize memory usage.
+If you have a long-running transaction with aggregates falling out of scope and being garbage collected, you can clear the tracked state to reduce memory usage.

 ```java
 try(PhotonTransaction transaction = photon.beginTransaction())